 - Be sure the power switch is in the Off position before making any electrical connections - To prevent the possibility of an electrical shock, always plug the power supply into a grounded power source - Power supplies produce high voltage.
-Before working on the power supply module, do the following: - · Turn off the power supply; - · Unplug main power; and - · Allow at least 5 minutes for capacitors to discharge - Before working on the actuator, or opening the door: - · Disconnect the power supply signal cable - · Engage the E-Stop - · High voltage is present in the power supply.
+Before working on the power supply module, do the following: - Turn off the power supply; - Unplug main power; and - Allow at least 5 minutes for capacitors to discharge - High voltage is present in the power supply.
 Do not operate with the cover removed - High line voltages exist in the ultrasonic power supply module.
 Common points are tied to circuit reference, not chassis ground.
 Therefore, use only non-grounded, battery-powered multimeters when testing these modules.
-Using other types of test equipment can present a shock hazard - · Be sure power is disconnected from the power supply before setting a DIP switch - Keep hands from under the horn.
-Down force (pressure) and ultrasonic vibrations can cause injury - · Do not cycle the welding system if either the RF cable or converter is disconnected - When using larger horns, avoid situations where fingers could be pinched between the horn and the fixture - Be aware that the actuator is "armed" if air pressure is indicated on the front panel air pressure gauge - In normal operation, bearing seals will retain an adequate amount of grease for safe bearing operation.
+Using other types of test equipment can present a shock hazard - Be sure power is disconnected from the power supply before setting a DIP switch - Keep hands from under the horn.
+Down force (pressure) and ultrasonic vibrations can cause injury - Do not cycle the welding system if either the RF cable or converter is disconnected - When using larger horns, avoid situations where fingers could be pinched between the horn and the fixture - Be aware that the actuator is "armed" if the pressure indicator light on the front panel is on - Be aware that the actuator is "armed" if air pressure is indicated by the pressure indicator on the actuator front panel and/or the air pressure gauge in the remote box - In normal operation, bearing seals will retain an adequate amount of grease for safe bearing operation.
 Bearing can leak but contains enough grease for the life of the bearing.
 Removing and running without grease will void the warranty.
 For more information contact product support

 CAUTION Loud Noise Hazard Sound level and frequency of the noise emitted during the ultrasonic assembly process may depend upon a . type of application, b . size, shape and composition of the material being assembled, c . shape and material of the holding fixture, d . welder setup parameters and e . tool design.
 Some parts vibrate at an audible frequency during the process.
 Some or all of these factors may result in an uncomfortable noise being emitted during the process.
 In such cases operators may need to be provided with personal protective equipment.
 See 29 CFR (Code of Federal Regulations) 1910.95 Occupational Noise Exposure.
-Refer to following Table 1.1 Manufacturers of Protective Materials and Equipment .